Telluride Association has suspended its summer programs in 2021. Please check back here for updated information on future opportunities!

 As the intellectual cornerstone of the program, the seminar grounds students’ experience of service and self-governance in the critical examination of perspectives and ideas.
 Neither TASS nor TASP are given for credit, nor do students receive grades.
 Instead, faculty offer written evaluations for each student.
 Faculty are responsible only for the seminar portion of the program, which meets five days-a-week for three hours.
 Factotums, college-age teaching assistants hired by the Telluride Association, mentor students in other aspects of the program, from written and spoken expression to organizing meetings and extracurricular projects and activities.

-In 2016, Telluride Association together with Indiana University, the University of Michigan, and Cornell University will host one TASS at each site.
-Together with Cornell University and the University of Michigan, the Telluride Association will host two Telluride Association Summer Programs (TASPs) at each site for a total of three TASSes and four TASPs.
+In 2021, Telluride Association together with Cornell University and the University of Maryland will host two TASS seminars at each site.
+Together with Cornell University and the University of Michigan, Telluride Association will host a total of four Telluride Association Summer Programs (TASPs), for a total of four TASSes and four TASPs.

 To apply to teach at TASS or TASP, please read through our calls for proposals, found in the column, left.
 Please note that the Sophomore Seminar and Summer Program Committees accept proposals only from faculty pairs.

+Please submit all application materials together and in one continuous PDF to firstname.lastname@example.org.
+If you have any questions about submitting a proposal, please write us at the above address.

 Please submit all application materials together and in one continuous PDF to email@example.com.
-If you have any questions about submitting a proposal, please read through our FAQs, or write us at the above address.

-Please submit all application materials together and in one continuous PDF to firstname.lastname@example.org.
-If you have any questions about submitting a proposal, please read through our FAQs, or write us at the above address.
+If you have any questions about submitting a proposal, please write us at the above address.

-For inquiries about the 2017 programs, please write to:
+For inquiries about our programs, please write to:

 Telluride Association does not discriminate on the basis of race, color, creed, religion, national or ethnic origin, sex, sexual orientation, gender identity, or physical disability.